Best Things Edinburgh March

 Dr Neil’s Garden

-A true hidden gem in Edinburgh, this pond-side, tranquil garden can be found on the lower slopes of Arthur’s Seat!
-Founded by two doctors in 1963, this collection of conifers, heather and plants is perfect for taking an afternoon stroll in during the emerging spring!
+A true hidden gem in Edinburgh, this pond-side tranquil garden can be found on the lower slopes of Arthur’s Seat!
+Founded by two doctors in 1963, this collection of conifers, heather and plants is perfect to take an afternoon stroll in during the emerging spring!

 Dean Village

-A perfect photography location sat amongst a former 17th-century milling hamlet along the Water of Leith.
-This picturesque site is perfect for getting some fresh air on a crisp spring morning!
+A perfect photography location sat amongst a former 17th century milling hamlet along The Water of Leith.
+This picturesque site is perfect for getting fresh air out on a crisp spring morning!

 Accessible 24/7